lightly-ai/lightly/docs/source/tutorials/structure_your_input.rst

 Video Folder Datasets
 ---------------------
 The lightly Python package allows you to work `directly` on video data, without having to exctract the frames first.
-This can save a lot of disc space as video files are typically strongly compressed.
+This can save a lot of disk space as video files are typically strongly compressed.
 Using lightly on video data is as simple as pointing the software at an input directory where one or more videos are stored.
 The package will automatically detect all video files and index them so that each frame can be accessed.